 Julia Jamrozik and Coryn Kempster are Canadian designers, artists and educators who have collaborated since 2003.
 Together, they endeavour to create spaces, objects and situations that interrupt the ordinary in critically engaging and playful ways.

 Their multi-disciplinary practice operates at a variety of scales, from temporary installations to permanent public artworks and architectural projects.
 Their academic research focuses on the role of play in the built environment and alternative methods of documentation as a form of historic preservation.
 In 2018 the Architectural League of New York honoured their work with the prestigious League Prize.

 Julia is an Assistant Professor and Coryn is an Adjunct Assistant Professor in the Department of Architecture at the University at Buffalo SUNY.

 Formerly, Coryn was an Architect at Herzog & de Meuron and a Project Director at Harry Gugger Studio in Basel, Switzerland.
 Julia was also an Architect at Herzog & de Meuron and taught architectural design studios at the ETH in Zurich.

 Julia holds a BA(Hons) from the University of Toronto and a Master of Architecture from the University of British Columbia.
 Coryn has a BA(Hons) from the University of Toronto and earned his Master of Architecture from the Massachusetts Institute of Technology with a concentration in Visual Arts where he was a teaching assistant to Joan Jonas, Ute Meta Bauer, Antoni Muntadas and Krzysztof Wodiczko.

-Together they have won numerous competitions and have exhibited and published in Canada, the US, Germany, France, Italy and South Korea, including solo shows at Vtape and Convenience Gallery in Toronto.
+Together they have won numerous competitions and have exhibited in Canada, USA, Germany, France, Italy and South Korea, including solo shows at Vtape and Convenience Gallery in Toronto.